Super Bowl XXXIII: First quarter

-Falcons wide receiver Tim Dwight returned the opening kickoff 31 yards to the Atlanta 37-yard line.
-Aided by a 25-yard pass interference penalty against Broncos defensive back Steve Atwater and 31 rushing yards from Jamal Anderson, the Falcons then drove to the Broncos’ 8-yard line.
-However, Broncos linebacker Bill Romanowski sacked quarterback Chris Chandler for a 7-yard loss on third down, forcing Atlanta to settle for Morten Andersen's 32-yard field goal to give them a 3–0 lead.
+Falcons wide receiver Tim Dwight returned the opening kickoff 31 yards to the Falcons' 37-yard line.
+Aided by a 25-yard pass interference penalty against Broncos safety Steve Atwater (which was actually meant to be called against cornerback Ray Crockett) and four runs by running back Jamal Anderson for 24 total yards, the Falcons reached the Broncos' 8-yard line.
+However, linebacker Bill Romanowski sacked quarterback Chris Chandler for a 7-yard loss on third down, forcing the Falcons to settle for kicker Morten Andersen's 32-yard field goal to give them an early 3–0 lead.

-The Broncos then responded with an 80-yard scoring drive.
-Quarterback John Elway's 41-yard completion to wide receiver Rod Smith and two receptions by tight end Shannon Sharpe for a total of 26 net yards set up fullback Howard Griffith's 1-yard touchdown run.
-Unfortunately for Denver, Sharpe was injured on that drive.
-He did play the next drive, but was taken out of the game after that.
-Later in the first quarter, Falcons defensive back Ronnie Bradford intercepted a pass from Elway (that had bounced off Sharpe) and returned it to the Broncos 35-yard line.
+The Broncos then responded with a 10-play, 80-yard scoring drive.
+Quarterback John Elway's 41-yard completion to wide receiver Rod Smith and two receptions by tight end Shannon Sharpe for a total of 26 yards set up fullback Howard Griffith's 1-yard touchdown run, giving the Broncos a 7–3 lead.
+However, Sharpe injured his knee just before Griffith's touchdown after making his second catch before being upended by cornerback Ray Buchanan.
+Sharpe did play on the Broncos' next drive, but was taken out of the game after that.
+After the Broncos forced the Falcons to punt on their next possession, Elway threw a pass that was deflected by Sharpe and intercepted by defensive back Ronnie Bradford, who returned it to the Broncos' 35-yard line.